javalin/website/pages/docs.md

 #### Async timeout settings
 Jetty has a default timeout of 30 seconds for async requests (this is not related to the `idleTimeout` of a connector).
-If you wait for processes that run for longer than this, you could configure the async request manually by calling `ctx.req.startAsync()`.
+If you wait for processes that run for longer than this, you can configure the async request manually by calling `ctx.req.startAsync()`.
 For more information, see [issue 448](https://github.com/tipsy/javalin/issues/448).

 ### Configuring the JSON mapper